According to Peter Drucker, What is the Only Purpose of Business? – Building Remarkable Enterprises

-In business wisdom, one voice emerges with a clarity that cuts through the clutter – Peter Drucker.
+According to Peter Drucker, one voice emerges with a clarity that cuts through the clutter in business wisdom.

 His succinct statement, “The purpose of a business is to create a customer,” resonates deeply within the fabric of entrepreneurial thought.